TRIUMF-Capstone2022/richai/configs/README.md

 ## Data loader hyperparameters

+These are the hyperparameters related to the data loaders used for training.

 | Hyperparameter | Description                                                              | Value   |
 |----------------|--------------------------------------------------------------------------|---------|
 | `batch_size`   | The batch size to use for the data loaders                               | Integer |